ComputerNetworks-UFRGS/scylla/README.md

 ## Comparison to Other Tools

-In comparative evaluations of functionality, **solution** has proven to outperform *inotify*, a Linux kernel subsystem designed for monitoring changes in the filesystem.
+In comparative evaluations of functionality, **Scylla** has proven to outperform *inotify*, a Linux kernel subsystem designed for monitoring changes in the filesystem.
 Unlike *inotify*, **Scylla** goes beyond monitoring, actively preventing unauthorized file access and providing a more robust security solution for BC wallet-related files.

 ## Getting Started